tayganr/lakehouse/modules/module01d.md

 ## 1. Trigger (Tumbling Window)

-[Tumbling window triggers](https://docs.microsoft.com/azure/data-factory/how-to-create-tumbling-window-trigger) are a type of [trigger](https://docs.microsoft.com/azure/data-factory/concepts-pipeline-execution-triggers) that fires at a periodic time interval.
+[Tumbling window triggers](https://docs.microsoft.com/azure/data-factory/how-to-create-tumbling-window-trigger) are a type of [trigger](https://docs.microsoft.com/azure/data-factory/concepts-pipeline-execution-triggers) that fire at a periodic time interval.
 In this step, we will create a new tumbling window trigger that will be associated with the pipeline `C1 - pipelineIncrementalCopyCDC`.
 The trigger will be set to run every 5 minutes and pass trigger outputs (`windowStartTime` and `windowEndTime`) to the corresponding pipeline parameters (`triggerStartTime` and `triggerEndTime`).

 ```mermaid